kgregory2023/UniConnectWebApp-Capstone-University-Projects/README.md

 `npm i`

-and then you can run
+and then you can run from the UnIBack/src directory `node server.js`
-`node server.js`